4GeeksAcademy/machine-learning-content/06-12d-ml_algos/decision-trees.md

 **What is Gini impurity?**

-Gini impurity, also called the Gini index, is a measurement of how often a randomly chosen record would be incorrectly classified if it was randomly classified using the distribution of the set of samples.
+Gini impurity is a measurement of how often a randomly chosen record would be incorrectly classified if it was randomly classified using the distribution of the set of samples.

 A low Gini (near 0) means most records from the sample are in the same class.